 According to him, the S-400 complexes "changed the rules of the game."

-Thanks to the long range of the SAM system, enemy aircraft could not get close enough to use air-to-surface missiles, as well as long-range glide bombs.
+Due to the long range of the SAM system, enemy aircraft could not get close enough to use air-to-surface missiles, as well as long-range glide bombs.

 The commander stated that the destruction of 5 fighters and one large aircraft, possibly an AWACS, has been confirmed.
 The latter was shot down from a distance of about 300 km.

-The author of The Military Watch Magazine suggested that in the future, India may purchase other high-class air defense systems from Russia, including the S-500 "Prometheus" system.
+The author of The Military Watch Magazine suggested that in the future, India may purchase other high-end air defense systems from Russia, including the S-500 "Prometheus" system.
 The new generation SAM system is designed to engage strategic targets and has a range of 600 km.

 Read more on the topic:

-Army Recognition Sources: Iran Tests Russian S-400 "Triumph" SAM for the First Time
+Army Recognition sources: Iran tests Russian S-400 Triumph SAM for the first time

-New S-350 "Vityaz" and S-400 "Triumph" SAMs Enter the Russian Army
+New S-350 Vityaz and S-400 Triumph SAM systems enter the Russian army

 Detects drones at a long distance: the "Rasada" acoustic sensor system from TsBST is presented